 $ s3cmd --configure

-Follow the prompts and provide Bucket credentials like Access Key, Secret Key, Default Region and S3 Endpoint.
-These credentials can be retrieved from the overview page of the Vultr Object Storage.
+Follow the prompts and provide Bucket credentials like Access Key, Secret Key, Default Region, and S3 Endpoint.
+You can retrieve these credentials from Vultr Object Storage subscription Overview page.

 Enter the DNS-style template.
 For example, if you choose the New Jersey location, use %(bucket)s.ewr1.vultrobjects.com